Pros

 So, if you’re not driving one day, you can flip your coverage off and roll over that unused day for future use.

 But, because your vehicle essentially goes uncovered with this option, Flex Plans are only offered for liability-only policies.
-Drivers with financed vehicles will need to purchase the Full Plan in order to comply with their lender.
+You’ll need to purchase the Full Plan in order to comply with your lender if you drive a financed or leased vehicle.

 Additionally, the Flex and Full Plans are only available in Illinois and California.
 In most states, drivers only have access to the Basic Plan.
 We’ll go over each plan in detail in the coverage section later.